StoneStepsInc/zlib-nuget/README.md

 same source, the build process may still potentially introduce some unknowns into the final package (e.g. build VM was updated).

+## CMake vs. `nmake`

+zLib may be built with CMake, but it is configured such that using `--prefix` with `cmake --install` fails to copy build artifacts into the specified location and instead forces the the protected `C:\Program Files\` directory to be used.
+In addition to this, release builds are not configured to generate debug symbols.

+Because of the issues above, `nmake` is used to build zLib libraries, as it is simpler to maintain, sompared to patching CMake files.
+If you would like to build zLib via CMake, following commands may be used to build all configurations.

+    cd zlib-1.3

+    cmake -S . -B build\Win32 -A Win32
+    cmake -S . -B build\x64 -A x64

+    cmake --build build\Win32 --config Debug
+    cmake --build build\Win32 --config Release

+    cmake --build build\x64 --config Debug
+    cmake --build build\x64 --config Release

+The `cmake --install` command will attempt to install build artifacts into `C:\Program Files\`, which is not a good place for libraries, even though it is used by CMake as such.

+Note that CMake builds static libraries with different names, compared to those within this package.
+If you switch to using libraries built with Cmake, you will need to change references to `zlib.lib` generated by this project to `zlibstatic.lib` and `zlibstaticd.lib`, which are generated by CMake.

 ## Building Package Locally

 You can build a Nuget package locally with `make-package.bat`